86Box/docs/dev/manager.rst

 The manager attaches to the 86Box instance by setting the ``VMM_86BOX_SOCKET`` environment variable to the full name of a named pipe on Windows or a Unix domain socket on Unix-compatible operating systems.
 The pipe or socket must already exist when launching 86Box.

-The messages have following format:
+The messages have the following format:

 .. flat-table:: Message schema
   :header-rows: 1